craftcms/docs/docs/4.x/extend/element-types.md

 Other criteria may contribute to the definition of “available,” or create situations where an impossible set of conditions are applied (like “available” products with a stock of less than 0).
 It’s up to you whether you allow contradictions, silently resolve them, or throw an exception.

 ::: warning
-When modifying your query, it’s recommended that new params are applied with `andWhere()` instead of `where()`, as the latter will clear _any_ existing conditions, including those that Craft uses to handle soft-deleted and disabled elements.
+When modifying your query, new params should be applied with `andWhere()` instead of `where()`, as the latter will clear _any_ existing conditions, including those that Craft uses to handle soft-deleted and disabled elements.
 :::

 ### Querying for Elements in Templates